jarcane/minicosm/README.md

 # braeburn

-A game engine in ClojureScript inspired by Racket's big-bang and PICO-8
+A functional-first game engine inspired by classic B&W Macs and Racket's `big-bang`

 ## Setup